sandeep194920/MERN_Projects/7_slider_reviews/README.md

 # Project details

+- How to create a create-react-app project with TypeScript?
 - High level project steps
 - How to center an image
 - Automatic slides without button click (How useEffect cleanup function works)?

+### How to create a create-react-app project with TypeScript?

+If you are in a parent folder and run this command `npx create-react-app my-app --template typescript` then a child folder called `my-app` will be created and inside that the project files will exist.

+## If you directly want the project files to exist inside your parent folder and don't want a new child folder (my-app), then run `npx create-react-app . --template typescript`

+---

 ### High level project steps